 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

-On April 9, 1942, the company became Prisoners of War when Bataan was surrendered.
+On April 9, 1942, the company's last bivouac was at Kilometer 201 and they had destroyed anything that could be of military use to the Japanese.
 It was at this time they heard a rumor that had they held out three more days, reinforcements would have arrived.
 Within half an hour of hearing this, every member of the company had a working gun even though all weapons supposedly had been destroyed.
 The company remained in their encampment for three days before the Japanese arrived.
 The members of the company had their 45s on them with one bullet in the chamber.
 If the Japanese were going to kill them, they planned on killing themselves.
 A Japanese officer ordered the company, with their possessions, out onto the road that ran in front of their encampment.
 Once on the road, the soldiers were ordered to kneel along the sides of the road with their possessions in front of them.
 As they knelt, the Japanese soldiers, who were passing them, went through their possessions and took whatever they wanted from the Americans.
 They remained along the sides of the road for hours.

 Arrangements had been made between the tank group and the Japanese to allow the tank companies to ride trucks to Mariveles.
 HQ Company boarded their trucks and drove to Mariveles.
 From there, they walked to Mariveles Airfield and sat and waited.
 As they sat and watched, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.
 As they sat there watching and waiting to see what the Japanese intended to do, a Japanese Naval officer pulled up to the soldiers in a car, got out, and spoke to the sergeant in charge of the detail.
 The officer got back in the car and drove off.
 While he was driving away, the sergeant ordered the soldiers to lower their guns.